chaosblade-io/chaosblade-box/CONTRIBUTING.md

-# Contributing to chaosbox
+# Contributing to chaosblade-box

-Welcome to ChaosBox world, here is a list of contributing guide for you.
+Welcome to ChaosBlade world, here is a list of contributing guide for you.
 If you find something incorrect or missing content in the page, please submit an issue or PR to fix it.

 ## What can you do
 Every action to make the project better is encouraged.
 On GitHub, every improvement for the project could be via a PR